Job Seekers

 Officially known as the National Railroad Passenger Corporation, Amtrak is a government-owned company that operates the nation's passenger rail system, providing train service to more than 500 destinations in 46 states on a 21,000-mile network of routes.

-NY's Penn Station is the busiest train station served by Amtrak and highest ridership is in the busy Northeast Corridor.
+NY's Penn Station is the busiest train station served by Amtrak with 9.5 million passengers in fiscal 2013.
+Amtrak's highest ridership region is in the busy Northeast Corridor.

-Amtrak operates Acela Express, a high-speed train service between Boston, NY and Washington D.C.
+Amtrak also operates Acela Express, a high-speed train service between Boston, NY and Washington D.C.

 Amtrak is a made-for-profit corporation, but receives subsidies from the federal government to keep it operating.
 Amtrak's preferred stock is owned by the federal government and members of Amtrak's board of directors are appointed by the President of the United States himself.